sararom15/exp_assignment2/README.md

 ### State_machine.py
 It is the main node because it implements a state machine and allows the dog robot to perform the three possible behaviors (Sleep, Normal and Play).

+In order to perform this, Smach library is imported.

 In the Normal state, the robot can perform two possible actions (choosen randomly by "user_action" function): can switch in sleep state or can search for the ball, subscribing to the "camera1/image_raw/compressed" topic.
 Using OpenCV to show the image from the camera, the following window will be opened